Kendra Keller is a writer, physical performer, theatre maker, producer, and tender of the creative compost.

 Her work has been described by audiences as provocative, passionate, versatile, philosophical, absorbing and hilarious: a voice that needs to be heard.

-Kendra’s show ‘Yay For Cane Toads!’, an immersive tea-party experience that dishes up colonial-capitalist-barbarity with some sugar on top, was nominated for ‘Best Theatre’ and won the ‘Spirit Of Fringe Award’ for its premiere season at Melbourne Fringe Festival, 2019.
+Kendra’s show ‘Yay For Cane Toads!’ is an immersive tea-party experience that dishes up colonial-capitalist-barbarity with some sugar on top.
+It was nominated for ‘Best Theatre’ and won the ‘Spirit Of Fringe Award’ for its premiere season at Melbourne Fringe Festival, 2019.

 Her current investigation 'Apples' explores themes of femininity, repression and exoticism; juicing her youth as a white- Australian wanna-be-Persian-house-wife, all over the carpet.

 She has presented original performance works in contexts including Woodford Folk Festival, Wonderland Festival, Malaka Performing Arts Festival, HillsceneLIVE and Melbourne Fringe, and has created site specific performances from Tasmainia’s Tarkine wilderness to North Queensland’s sugar plantations.

 Artists she has trained with in the last three years include: Yumiko Yoshioka, Agung Gunawan, Yumi Umiumare, Giovanni Fusetti, Tony Yap, Anna Yen, Helen Smith, Daniel Crisp, Charlotte Roberts and Leisa Shelton.